c-pilot875/Group3_FinalProject/README.md

 ## Database
 Description of Database build
-1. Using AWS, Google Colab, and PostgreSQL/pgAdmin, we will create a database containing two tables.
+1. Using AWS S3 and RDS, Google Colab, PySpark, and PostgreSQL/pgAdmin, we created a database containing two tables.
 2. Tables:
     1. NFL
     2. School_by_Conference